GAMS-dev/studio/README.md

 The recommended way to get Qt is via its official [Qt online installer](https://www.qt.io/).
-If you are interested in the Qt sources you can download them through the installer and build Qt from scratch by following the [Qt documentation](https://doc.qt.io/qt-5/build-sources.html).
+If you are interested in the Qt sources you can download them through the installer or build Qt from scratch by following the [Qt documentation](https://doc.qt.io/qt-5/build-sources.html).
 Alternatively, you can get and build Qt from the official [Qt GitHub mirror](https://github.com/qt/qt5).
 Please check the [CONTRIBUTING.md](CONTRIBUTING.md) for the required C++ and Qt version.